 As I build up my portfolio of work I am exploring the importance of text in my images.
 Whilst I am happy to leave a degree of ambiguity in my work, and let the viewer tell the story I am keen to at least give a guiding hand in the direction I want them to go.
 Wall's interview really resonated with me and the link to poetry is an appealing tangent for me.
 I am therefore intending to compose short lines of verse that will accompany my photographs and help the viewer 'feel' what I attempting to say in the construction of my images.

-Having researched a lot of works of art recently including the work of the Dutch Master's of the 17th Century and the Surrealists of the 20th Century I will leave this post with a final observation from Wall which I adore.
+Having researched a lot of works of art recently including the work of the Dutch Master's of the 17th Century, I will leave this post with a final observation from Wall which I adore.
 In commenting about Art from the Past, he stressed that this does not technically exist, as all Art is from the Now.
 As its available for him to see and view, then so it is influencing him in the now.

 I will continue to be inspired and influenced by the likes of Wall and Crewdson and many more both now and in the future.